RapidataAI/rapidata-python-sdk/docs/quickstart_compare.md

 order_builder = order_builder.criteria("Which logo looks better?")
 ```

-3. Add the paths to the images you want to classify:
+3. Add the paths to the images you want to classify (order will be randomized):

 ```py
 order_builder = order_builder.media([["examples/data/rapidata_logo.png","examples/data/rapidata_concept_logo.jpg"]])